2026 Baden-Württemberg state election: Hans-Ulrich Rülke (FDP)

-Hans-Ulrich Rülke, the 63-year-old FDP state and parliamentary group leader, was elected as the FDP’s lead candidate for the 2026 Baden-Württemberg state election with 88.9 percent of the vote at the party’s congress in Pforzheim on 5 July 2025.
-A Pforzheim resident, former gymnasial teacher, and seasoned politician, Rülke has been a Landtag member since 2006, serving as FDP faction leader since 2009 and state chair since January 2025.
-Having led the FDP as top candidate in the 2016 and 2021 elections, he views the 2026 election as the “mother of all elections,” critical for the FDP’s survival, especially after its exit from the Bundestag.
-With the FDP polling at a precarious 5–9 percent, close to the parliamentary threshold, Rülke aims to secure a role in government, favoring a “bourgeois” coalition with the CDU, potentially including the SPD in a Deutschland-Koalition, while ruling out cooperation with the Greens.
+Hans-Ulrich Rülke, the 63-year-old FDP state and parliamentary group leader, was elected as the FDP's lead candidate for the 2026 Baden-Württemberg state election with 88.9 per cent of the vote at the party’s congress in Pforzheim on 5 July 2025.
+A Pforzheim resident, former gymnasial teacher, and seasoned politician, Rülke is a Landtag member since 2006, serving as FDP faction leader since 2009 and state chair since January 2025.
+Having led the FDP as top candidate in the 2016 and 2021 elections, he viewed the 2026 election as the "mother of all elections", critical for the FDP's survival, especially after its exit from the Bundestag.
+With the FDP polling at a precarious 5–9 per cent, close to the parliamentary threshold, Rülke aimed to secure a role in government, favouring a "bourgeois coalition" with the CDU, potentially including the SPD in a Germany coalition, while ruling out cooperation with the Greens.

-Rülke’s policy platform emphasizes economic liberalization, bureaucratic reform, and educational investment.
-He prioritizes reducing bureaucracy, criticizing the Green-led state government for ignoring recommendations to cut red tape and dissolving the Normenkontrollrat.
-His proposals include a “one in, two out” rule for regulations, banning excessive state-level rules beyond EU or federal law, introducing sunset clauses for laws, and digitizing administration to reduce reporting burdens.
-He advocates for tax cuts, arguing Germany’s high-tax status hampers competitiveness, and supports targeted investments in defense and municipal infrastructure over blanket debt increases, criticizing Federal Chancellor Friedrich Merz’s softened stance on the debt brake.
-In education, Rülke, a former educator, calls for a “bildungswende” with diverse school types, including strengthening the Realschule and preserving the Werkrealschule, to provide tailored opportunities for all students.
-He opposes the EU’s combustion engine ban, labeling it an “attack on prosperity,” and pushes for technology-neutral policies to support Baden-Württemberg’s economy.
-Rülke also supports a controlled migration policy that balances openness with clear rules.
-Despite the FDP’s strong 10.5 percent result in 2021, current polls suggest a tight race, and Rülke’s campaign focuses on restoring voter trust in liberal values, positioning the FDP as a voice for performance, competition, and individual freedom.
+Rülke's policy platform emphasised economic liberalisation, bureaucratic reform, and educational investment.
+He prioritised reducing bureaucracy, criticising the Green-led state government for having his view ignored recommendations to cut red tape and dissolving the Normenkontrollrat.
+His proposals included a "one in, two out" rule for regulations, banning excessive state-level rules beyond EU or federal law, introducing sunset clauses for laws, and digitalising administration to reduce reporting burdens.
+He advocated for tax cuts, arguing Germany's high-tax status hampers competitiveness, and supported targeted investments in defense and municipal infrastructure over blanket debt increases, criticising Federal Chancellor Merz’s softened stance on the debt brake.
+In education, Rülke, a former educator, called for a bildungswende with diverse school types, including strengthening the Realschule and preserving the Werkrealschule, to provide tailored opportunities for all students.
+He opposed the EU's combustion engine ban, labeling it an "attack on prosperity", and pushed for technology-neutral policies to support Baden-Württemberg's economy.
+Rülke also supported a controlled migration policy that would balance openness with clear rules.
+Despite the FDP's strong 10.5 per cent result in 2021, polls suggested a tight race, and Rülke’s campaign focused on restoring voter trust in liberal values, positioning the FDP as a voice for performance, competition, and individual freedom.